 The QTIP trust can help minimize estate taxes since they are deferred until the death of the surviving spouse.
 Keep in mind that the surviving spouse’s estate may owe taxes.

 In 2020, only estates over $11.58 million are taxed.
 Most people don’t have estates valued this high, but if you want to avoid or minimize estate taxes more fully, you can open a credit shelter trust in conjunction with the QTIP trust.

 A QTIP trust can be a useful part of an estate plan for a blended family.
 For example, if you are remarried, you can open a QTIP trust that distributes income to your spouse, but which ultimately gives the trust assets to your daughter from a previous marriage, the final beneficiary.
 This allows you to plan for both people.

 Another example: You can set up a QTIP trust and name the beneficiary your son while your surviving spouse receives the income.
 If your surviving spouse remarries and has a child with a new partner, they cannot redirect the QTIP trust assets to their new child.

-All irrevocable trusts offer asset protection from creditors.
+All irrevocable trusts offer some degree of asset protection from creditors.
 By restricting a surviving spouse to only receiving income, there is less risk of losing the assets in the case of lawsuits or debt collectors.
 The assets are also not countable toward Medicaid resource limits, so this trust can help the surviving spouse qualify for long-term care if their income falls under the eligibility requirements.

 Similar to the above, the trust offers protection from financial predators.
 When the surviving spouse receives a limited stream of income, there is simply less money that is susceptible to scams or the beneficiary's own unwise spending habits.